My work is about the body.

 First of all: BABE!
 WE STAN!
 YES BODY LOVE!
 YES RADICAL SELF LOVE!

-This workshop is geared more toward folks who will be learning new tools, rather than seasoned self love pros, but sometimes a refresher can be helpful!
+The workshop is geared more toward folks who will are learning new tools, rather than seasoned self love pros, but sometimes a refresher can be helpful!

-I would have loved to attend this workshop when I was in high school; it might have saved me from some really harmful behaviors!
+I personally would have loved to attend a workshop like Everybody is a Babe when I was in high school, because it might have saved me from some really harmful behaviors.